 Show up!
 Come to each and every class and lab.
 Actively engage with the content.
 If you miss a class, it is your responsibility to catch up on the material.
 Be aware that lab sections are not optional.
 To complete homework assignments, you have to learn to use SPSS, and this content will be covered only in lab.
 If you have to miss a lab, try to make arrangements with your TA to go to a different section (however, unless you have made arrangements, you must attend your scheduled lab).
 You should also go to office hours!
 We hold these hours for YOU.
 Office hours give you an opportunity to increase the depth of your understanding, go over lingering issues, and get answers.
-I have never seen a student fail who came to all classes and labs, and attended actively rather than just going through the motions.
+I have never seen a student fail who came to all classes and labs and attended actively rather than just going through the motions.

 Complete homework assignments, on time!
 Nearly all students who fail this course do so primarily because they either do not complete their homework assignments, or do not complete them on time.
 Aplia assignments cannot be turned in late.
-SPSS assignments lose 10% in each 24 hour period following their due date/time.
+SPSS assignments lose 10% of their value each day.